nkarasiak/MuseoToolBox/docs/source/auto_examples/crossValidation/LeaveOneSubGroupOutAndSaveVector.rst

 .. note::
-   You can generate the CV and/or save each train/valid fold to a vector file.
+   Split is made to generate each fold